rebellion1984/Personal-Website/README.md

 # Personal-Website
-I have created a personal website, which is going to be launched very soon.
+I have created a simple personal website, by using HTML5, CSS and Bootstrap.